Savin Hill Cove

 Boston Water and Sewer Commission Water Quality Monitoring at Morrissey Blvd.
 Drainage Conduit Project (Executive summary)

-Please note that this area is contaminated and closed to shellfishing.
-All shellfishing is prohibited.
+Please note that this area is contaminated and closed to any shellfishing, including oyster collection and harvesting.

 We have also installed the first floating island and planted 2 inch cord grass (Spartina alterniflora) to help buffer the shoreline and improve water quality.
 Floating islands are made of a non-toxic PET plastic matrix that has holes for plants to grow on/in.
-We are in the early monitoring phases with the island and come springtime, we plan to plant Spartina spp. and monitor its impacts on the area.
+We are working with Biomimicry New England to identify environmentaly friendly materials that will replace present plastic used for floating islands.

 "Evaluation of essential fish and shellfish habitats (ESH) and how will sea level rise scenarios and changing climate impact the ESH in the Cove"